-The Seattle Metropolitan Singers ("the Met") is a chorus for women of varying levels of ability.
-All are welcome from the novice to the very experienced.
-The music performed ranges from traditional spirituals to foreign language pieces to popular music - variety is the spice of this choir!
-Opportunities are abundant to those who wish to perform solos, duets and small ensembles.
-The season runs from early September through the beginning of June.
+The Seattle Metropolitan Singers ("the Met") is an adult treble (SSAA) chorus for people of varying levels of ability.
+All are welcome, from the novice to the very experienced.
+The music performed ranges from traditional spirituals to foreign language pieces to popular music—variety is the spice of this choir!
+Opportunities are available to those who wish to perform solos, duets and small ensembles.
+The season runs from September through early June.
 Small concerts are peppered in along with two large performances in December and June.

 ABOUT OUR LEADERSHIP